Interviewing

 • What are 2-3 things I learned or improved upon as a result of this experience?

-How has this experience helped prepare me for THIS job?
+• How has this experience helped prepare me for this job?

-No matter what type of position you apply to, you're likely to encouter at least one BEHAVIORAL INTERVIEW during your job search.
+No matter what type of position you apply to, you're likely to encouter at least one behavioral interview during your job search.
 Many employers believe that the best way to predict your future performance on the job is to learn more about your previous behavior and experiences.

-You'll be asked to tell a story about a situation in which you've demonstrated a particular skill, for example "Tell me about a time you worked effectively with a team".
+You'll be asked to tell a story about a situation in which you've demonstrated a particular skill, for example, "Tell me about a time you worked effectively with a team".
 If you've exhibited strong teamwork skills through course projects, summer jobs, or involvement in committees and clubs, employers have confidence that you can bring those same skills to their organization.

-We recommend using the popular STAR TECHNIQUE as a model for answering behavioral interviewing questions.
-Here's a great WORKSHEET to help you prepare your STAR answers.
+We recommend using the popular Star Technique as a model for answering behavioral interviewing questions.
+Here's a great worksheet to help you prepare your STAR answers.

-Behavioral Interviewing Resources:
+Typical Behavioral Interviewing Questions

 Video recordings from past behavioral interviewing workshops: